 Insurance plans vary in what is covered.
 The first step is to see what an individual’s insurance will cover.
 Benefits can be found online or by calling a representative to see how to get the care/treatment needed.
 Most plans cover some form of physical therapy.
 Chiropractic is also usually covered by insurance providers.
 Skipping the insurance can also be done with chiropractic clinics providing affordable options.

 There is no clear-cut answer as to which to see.
 A physical therapist or chiropractor.
 Individuals should follow a doctor’s recommendations on which treatment type would benefit them.
 If no recommendations have been given, look at a clinic’s website to see what they are about.
 Fortunately, many chiropractic clinics include physical therapists as part of their medical team.
 Both chiropractic and physical therapists provide dynamic benefits for increasing and maintaining overall health.

 The body knows when it needs water.
 Therefore drink when you are thirsty, not before.
 An adequate fluid intake should be timed according to feelings of thirst.

 Those that exercise or engage in regular physical activities for prolonged periods should weigh themselves before engaging in the exercise/activity.
-Then drink according to thirst as the event goes on, then weigh yourself after the activity.
+Then drink according to thirst as the event continues, and weigh yourself after the activity.
 The goal is to maintain the same weight or be slightly less.
-If an individual weighs more than what they drank, then they drank too much.
+If an individual weighs more than what they drank, they drank too much.

 If an individual is not thirsty, the recommendation is to not drink water in excess.
 Nausea and even vomiting could ensue.
-A simple indicator to determine if enough water is being consumed is to check urine color.
-If it is colorless or slightly yellow then an individual is drinking enough water.
+A simple indicator to determine if enough water is consumed is checking urine color.
+If it is colorless or slightly yellow, an individual is drinking enough water.

 American Association of Physical Therapists. www.apta.org